AlfianHanifFY/hands-on-sparta/README.md

 ## ABOUT
 Welcome to my portfolio website!
-This project was created to fulfill the Day 1 assignment for the SPARTA 23 program.
-This website made in around 1 week.
-It contains my personal information and project ! this portfolio-website adapted the design of bento box, it contains a lot of box which contain some information.
-This website maximalised grid function that provided by tailwind.
-I can easily add more box by only adding the data in ./data-<type>.tsx files.
+This project was developed to fulfill the Day 1 assignment for the SPARTA 23 program and was created over the course of approximately one week.
+The website serves as a platform to showcase my personal information and projects.

+The design of this portfolio is inspired by the bento box layout, featuring multiple sections, each containing specific information.
+The site takes full advantage of Tailwind CSS's grid capabilities, allowing for easy expansion.
+Additional sections can be added simply by updating the data in the `./data-<type>.tsx` files.